codex-team/hawk.workers/workers/release/README.md

 # Source map parsing

-This worker is needed to save source-map uploaded from user to our DB.
+This worker is needed to save releases with commits or/and source-maps uploaded from user to our DB.

 ## Important